Casa Aya Medina – Fez Medina

-Fez is Morocco’s cultural and spiritual center and is an outstanding example of a medieval town created during the first centuries of the Islamisation in the country – which is why it is part of the UNESCO world cultural heritage.
+Fez is Morocco’s cultural and spiritual center and it’s an outstanding example of a medieval town created during the first centuries of the Islamisation in the country – which is why it is part of the UNESCO world cultural heritage.
 The narrow lanes meander chaotically throughout the medina (the old part of the town, called Fes el-Bali) and high brick walls flank them all along.
 There are nine thousand dwellings in the medina and no fewer than four thousand lanes and blind alleys.
 Casa Aya Medina guesthouse is located in the western end of the medina, at a walking distance between Talaa Kebira, the main shopping pedestrian street, and Bab Ain Azliten, one of the entrance gates through the old city fortifications.

 As you walk – coming from any direction, take care not to bump your head as you pass through a passage from the street of Ain Zleten.
-You enter a narrow lane (locally called derb), less than one-meter width, with a few doors and windows arranged randomly.
+You enter a narrow lane (locally called Derb Benadada), less than one-meter width, with a few doors and windows arranged randomly.
 Maybe a few children play football in this small place and you might get a ball smashed into your face.
 Walk ahead and you find a simple door entry at the end of a zigzag blind alley, but you’ll never guess what lies behind it.
 Nevertheless, the old configuration of the urban tissue will reveal discretely the authentic secrets of the area.

 You enter the door of the guesthouse and step into another long L-shaped corridor at the end of which lies an inner courtyard.
 You are in a traditional Moroccan house, called dar (a modest version of a riad, which is the traditional Moroccan house for wealthy families).
 A dry fountain decorated with colorful mosaics (called zellij) stands on one side of the inner courtyard.
 It had been a larger fountain that during the restoration works suffered some transformations to gain more space for a new dining room in the courtyard.
 On the opposite side of the fountain, a traditional family salon (taklidi) and a luxury matrimonial room cluster around the court (bahn), and open onto it.
 Close to the main entrance, a staircase goes up to the next levels where the private rooms are.